-It's very important to choose a therapy that helps you reach your relapsing MS treatment goals.
-So take a moment to think about what's important to you, and be sure to discuss your thoughts with your healthcare provider.
+Following your multiple sclerosis diagnosis, it’s very important to choose a therapy that helps you reach your relapsing MS treatment goals.
+So take a moment to think about what’s important to you, and be sure to discuss this with your healthcare provider.

 Questions for your healthcare provider

-- Has it been proven to work better than another MS therapy in a head-to-head clinical study?
+- Has the treatment been proven to work better than another MS therapy in a head-to-head clinical study?

-- Does it have a well-established safety profile?
+- Does the treatment have a well-established safety profile?

-- Does it offer product features designed for flexibility?
+- Does the treatment offer product features designed for flexibility?

-- Will there be support for me when I take the therapy?
+- Will there be support for me when I take the treatment?

 If you'd like more help for talking to your healthcare provider, call MS LifeLines® at 1-877-447-3243.